cywongdigi/logodetection/README.md

 ---

-Feel free to modify this `README.md` to suit your specific needs and provide any additional information that may be necessary.
+Rename your file to `README.md` to ensure it is rendered correctly on GitHub.